 Quantum computing (QC) is expected to enable different approaches to computational challenges in industries like healthcare, cybersecurity and the financial sector, yet — unlike other hard tech verticals like artificial intelligence (AI) or virtual reality (VR) — quantum computing seems to be a black box for most other than the specialists working in the industry.
 Few understand what a quantum computer can do, or what differentiates it from classical computers.

 As quantum computing becomes more mainstream, a richer ecosystem of suppliers, hardware and software companies will appear.
-When they do, The Quantum Insider will, as always, cover them in news stories, as well as include them in the Quantum Intelligence Platform.
+When they do, The Quantum Insider will, as always, cover them in news stories, as well as include them within our platform.
 For brevity’s sake, we have also excluded the growing industry of quantum security-related players, though some of these have been highlighted in both the hardware and software sections when appropriate.
-All those listed are in alphabetical order.
+All the listed companies are in alphabetical order.

 Of the four major US-founded players in the quantum computing (QC) market consisting of Google, IBM, Microsoft, and AWS Braket (Amazon), only IBM has a legacy in technological innovation that stretches back more than a century.
 The other three, Google, Microsoft and AWS, have a shorter history in computing.
 However, though IBM is arguably ahead in terms of hardware and software development in the quantum computing space, the trio chasing IBM are not far behind and are sure to have a positive impact.